-Part 7.
+Part 8.
 Use of Assets to Supplement Income (Optional)

-Only complete Part 7. if you need to use the value of assets to meet the income requirements.
-If your Current Annual Household Income (indicated in Part 6., Item Number 15.) is equal to or more than needed to meet the income requirement as shown by the current Federal Poverty Guidelines (Form I-864P) for your household size (indicated in Part 5., Item Number 8.), you do not need to complete Part 7.
-If your total household income does not meet the requirement, you may submit evidence of the value of your assets, the sponsored immigrant's assets, and/or assets of a household member that can be used, if necessary, for the support of the intending immigrants.
+Only complete Part 8. if you need to use the value of assets to meet the income requirements.
+If your Current Annual Household Income (indicated in Part 7., Item Number 14.) is equal to or more than needed to meet the income requirement as shown by the current Federal Poverty Guidelines (Form I-864P) for your household size (indicated in Part 5., Item Number 7.), you do not need to complete Part 8.
+If your total household income does not meet the requirement, you may submit evidence of the value of your assets, the sponsored immigrant's assets, and/or assets of your spouse who, is not the intending immigrant provided he or she executes a Form I-864A.
 The value of assets of all of these persons may be combined in order to meet the necessary requirement.

-Only assets that can be converted into cash within one year and without considerable hardship or financial loss to the owner may be included.
+Only assets that can be converted into cash within one year may be included.
 The owner of the asset must include a description of the asset, proof of ownership, and the basis for the owner's claim of its net cash value.